 This will be a tough one for many chicken enthusiasts who view their birds as pets rather than livestock.
 Too many treats will increase the cost of keeping a flock, and so will keeping older hens that aren’t laying well anymore.

-Hens that are overfed get fatty tissue in their abdomens and this leads to decreased egg production.
-So be sure that you aren’t over feeding your flock or giving them too much corn, sunflower seed, or other high fat foods.
+Hens that are overfed get fatty tissue in their abdomens which leads to decreased egg production.
+Be sure that you aren’t overfeeding your flock or giving them too much corn, sunflower seed, or other high-fat foods.
 They also need daily exercise to stay healthy and in good laying condition.

 This last tip may not work for everyone!
-Once your hens pass their prime laying years, you may wish to cull them from the flock and make a nice pot of chicken soup.
-This won’t go over well for people who name their hens and consider them pets.
+Once your hens are past their prime laying years, cull them from the flock and make a nice pot of chicken soup.
 When you first get your chickens you need to make a decision about whether or not you are willing to keep feeding your hens throughout their retirement years.
 Keep in mind that a hen can live to be 10 years old when properly cared for.
 But they will only lay really well for about 2 or 3 years.
-If you don’t want to feed non-productive hens, I suggest you ditch the pet names and consider them livestock from the very beginning.
+If you don’t want to feed non-productive hens consider them livestock from the very beginning.
 Make sure the whole family understands that these chickens will be eaten at some point and don’t get attached!